 However, judges may limit noncustodial parents' harmful religious talk or activities with their children—such as when a father's repeated threats of damnation and demonization of his children's mother caused the kids to suffer severe anxiety and emotional distress.
 (Koch v.
 Koch, 207 So.3d 914 (Fla.
 Ct.
 App.
 2016).)

-But if parents with shared decision-making simply can't agree about their children's religious upbringing, they'll have to go back to court and ask a judge to decide for them or to change their existing custody orders.
+But if parents with shared decision-making can't agree about their children's religious upbringing, they'll have to go back to court and ask a judge to resolve the issue for them or to change their existing custody orders.
 These court battles can be expensive and hard on everyone involved, including the kids.

 Judges might also impose certain restrictions along with joint legal custody.
-For instance, in Florida—where it's presumed that parents will share parental responsibility—a judge could order the parent with physical custody to follow the noncustodial parent's wishes that the children continue going to Catholica schools.
+For instance, in Florida—where it's presumed that parents will share parental responsibility—a court held that a judge could order the parent with physical custody to follow the noncustodial parent's wishes about the children's Catholic education.
 (Vazquez v.
 Vazquez, 443 So.2d 313 (Fla.
 Ct.
 App.
 1983).)

 Because parents have a constitutional right to raise their children in the religion they choose, children don't have equal rights to choose their own religion (or no religion).
-As long as kids are still legal minors, parents with legal custody may require them to go to church, Bible camp, or parochial schools.
+As long as kids are still minors, their parents may require them to go to church, Bible camp, or parochial schools.

 However, when parents disagree about certain religious practices—like rituals that involve shaving the head or circumcision—judges might be more likely to take the child's wishes into account.
 For instance, the Oregon Supreme Court found that if a 12-year-old boy objected to his father's plan to have him circumcised as part of his conversion to Judaism, that would justify considering the mother's request to change custody.
 (In re Marriage of Boldt, 176 P.3d 388 (Ore.
 Sup.
 Ct.
 2008).)

 Also, there are times when judges may take children's custody preferences into account.
-For instance, a child may want to live with the parent who shares the child's religion of choice—or who doesn't force religious practices the child doesn't believe.
+For instance, a child may want to live with the parent who shares the child's religion of choice—or who doesn't force religious practices on the child.
 The laws vary from state to state, but judges may typically consider the wishes of a child who's mature enough to express a reasonable, thoughtful opinion on the subject.

 Of course, it's up to the judge to determine if the child's custody preference is reasonable.
 And even if it is, that will be only one factor in deciding what would be in the child's best interest.
 For instance, if a 13-year-old kid doesn't want to go to church with the custodial parent, most judges probably won't think that's a good enough reason on its own to change custody.